EtienneCmb/visbrain/docs/sleep.rst

 Annotations
 +++++++++++

-Add annotations (where it start, finish and the text).
+Add and edit annotations (annotations are defined by a start and end point, as well as an optional text marker).
 To quickly add annotations :

 * Use the *Annotate* button in the ruler to annotate the entire window
 * Double click (with left mouse button) on a canvas to add an annotation starting and finishing at the mouse cursor location.